pyronaur/pyronaur.com/src/content/public/zx.md

 ---
 title: ZX
-preview: You should write scripts more, but can't be bothered learning bash?
+summary: You should write scripts more, but can't be bothered learning bash?
 Take your terminal back with  `zx`.
 date: 2022-09-29
 ---